binaryDilation/FFmpeg-Batch-Convert/README.md

 "-y"              overwrites output files.

 "-probesize 100000000"        sets probing size in bytes, i.e. the size of the data to analyze to get stream information.
 A higher value will allow to detect more information and reduce errors.
+This is twice the default.

 "-analyzeduration 100000000"        specifies how many microseconds are analyzed to probe the input.
 A higher value will allow to detect more accurate information and reduce errors.
+This is twice the default.

 "-i "$FIL""        specifies the input file by calling the variable for current file.